 Teaching the Skill

 Continue the lesson by telling the group that when it comes to spelling, there are clues that tell us which letter or letters to use for /k/.
-Refer to the anchor chart below and walk your students through each section and emphasize “usually” because there are some words where the standard rules don’t apply.
+Refer to the anchor charts and walk your students through each section and emphasize “usually” because there are some words where the usual spellings don’t work.

 The vocabulary is simple because again, up to this point we have only learned to read three-letter words with vowel-consonant-vowel patterns and words that end in <ck>.
 The point is to make the reference sentences decodable for the student.

 The chart also displays using <k> after consonants and long vowels.
 When your students are at that point, refer to the chart again.

 You might have someone ask, “Why can’t we use <c> with <e> or <i>?”
 This is a good time to tell students that when <c> is paired with <e> or <i> it makes a different sound.
 “When you see the pattern <ce, ci, cy>, <c> signals /s/.”
 This skill is covered later in the program.